All Episodes

 It's not that bad.

-You need it to buy a six-pack of beer, you needed to buy a pack of cigarettes, you need it to get into the Democratic National Convention, the Capitol, you need it to get into Joe's White House when he's not taking his little nappy.
+You need it to get into Joe's White House when he's not taking his little nappy.

-You need you need it for everything in life.
+You need it for everything in life.

-It's a simple, basic fundamental requirement.
+It's a simple, basic, fundamental requirement.

 Now, Georgia is still missing signature verification.

-That needs to be rectified because they have a database in the state of Georgia to make sure that the person that is signing their name on the ballot that the signature matches that which is on file.
+That needs to be rectified because they have a database in the state of Georgia to make sure that the person that is signing their name on the ballot, that the signature matches that which is on file.

 And if there's a discrepancy, you get to go to the person and ask the person, excuse me, why is this signature so different?